 Most universities will respond within a couple of weeks.
-These offers will be communicated through UCAS Track so your son or daughter should check this regularly.
+These offers will be communicated through UCAS Hub so your son or daughter should check this regularly.

 A response will be given for each course your son or daughter has applied for.

-There are several types of response that will come back via UCAS Track:
+There are several types of response that will come back via the UCAS Hub:

 Unconditional offer – Congratulations, the university has accepted the application and the student is awarded a place on the course.
 Please note, the applicant may still be required to provide additional non-academic information/documentation so it is important to read through the UCAS Track messages carefully to see what’s required.

 Conditional offer – The university would like to award the student a place on the course but certain conditions have to be met first.
 For instance, the applicant may have to achieve specific results in their A-levels/BTEC course.

 Unsuccessful – Unfortunately, the university is unable to offer the applicant a place on the course.

 Change of course – A university may offer an applicant a place to study on a similar course to the one they originally applied for.

 Withdrawal – Students who change their mind and no longer wish to be considered for a course can withdraw their application.
 This will be marked as ‘withdrawal’ in UCAS Track.

 Firm and insurance choice